 They’ve recently gone through a $21 million series A round.

-A key part of the initial SaaS marketing strategy for Writer was to secure organic search rankings for high volume top of the funnel search terms.
+Initially, Writer targeted high-volume top-of-the-funnel search terms.
 This included terms like grammar checker and punctuation checker, which get 450,000 and 18,100 searches in the US each month, respectively.

-We helped Writer rank for these terms straight off the bat through SaaS link building.
+We helped Writer to rank for these terms through SaaS link building.

-We’re not focused more on comprehensive guides and other middle-of-the-funnel resources that have better conversion rates for their target audience.
+The company now creates comprehensive guides and other middle-of-the-funnel resources that have better conversion rates for B2B buyers.
 Essentially, it’s a pivot to thought leadership.
-That reflects the new focus on enterprise clients.

-Get in touch btw, if you’re looking for support from a SaaS SEO agency.
+Get in touch by the way, if you’re looking for support from a SaaS SEO agency.
 Happy to schedule a chat.